Our website uses cookies.

 Grand Canyon National Park

 Visitors often combine Hoover Dam and Grand Canyon National Park on the same day from Vegas.
-While it makes for a very long day, it is worth seeing two of the biggest monuments in the Western United States.
+While it makes for a very long day, it is worth seeing two of the biggest monuments in the western United States.

-When is the best time to visit the Hoover Dam?
+When should you visit the Hoover Dam?

-Hoover Dam is the most visited dam in the world.
+The Hoover Dam is the most visited dam in the world.
 It attracts seven million people a year.
 Therefore, you can expect to encounter many people regardless of when you reach the landmark.

 Travel Tips